finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 **Defining Collateral Assets:**

-collateralAssetType allows for multiple expressions of data related to the collateral asset using AssetType (0..*) which has further data attributes as follows:
+``collateralAssetType`` allows for multiple expressions of data related to the collateral asset using ``AssetType`` which has further data attributes as follows:

-assetType AssetTypeEnum (1..1)- Represents the type of collateral asset with data attributes to define
+assetType - Represents the type of collateral asset with data attributes as enumerations to define

 -  Security